Master trusts & wraps

 Wraps typically have the following features:

-- They are operated by a trustee but the investor holds the
+- They are operated by a trustee but the investor has

 - The value of a member's investment is determined by the